Thank you to our donors!

 As of February 22, 2022, we are halfway to our $5,000 goal for the Final Link Fundraiser to get to the end of the trail and the final link finished.
 (Check here for current fundraising campaign status and progress bar.)

-Donations go to a special designated account of the John Jay Boosters Club dedicated to the Cross Country Team and all funds raised through your donations are dedicated to the JJ Community Trail.
-The John Jay Boosters Club is a 501(c)3 organization and is fully tax deductible.
+Donations go to a special designated account of the John Jay Boosters Club dedicated to the Cross Country Team and all funds raised through your donations are dedicated to creating and improving the John Jay Community Trail.

 If you would rather write a donation check and mail it in, download our brochure here and send your check — made out to “John Jay Boosters Club” with “JJ Trail Donation” in the memo field — along with your form to JJ Boosters Club, PO Box 586, Cross River, NY 10518.
 Brochure/Form is here.

 We meet on both weekdays (morning til 1pm typically, weather permitting) and weekends based on availability.
 Sign up here: https://runsignup.com/jjtrail/Volunteer

 Let us know at our contact page here or via email at email@example.com if you are interested in helping out with construction or any other aspect of the project.

-In addition to the trail entrances from the schools there are also access points from Orchard Square Shopping Center, Michelle Estates, and The Meadows (Meadows access for residents and guests only, no public parking).
+In addition to the trail entrances from the schools there are also access points from Orchard Square Shopping Center, Michelle Estates, and The Meadows (Meadows access is for residents and guests only, no public parking please).

 The trail is open to the community and is becoming a well-used amenity for residents and visitors.